 As of today, the installed power capacity at Svartsengi stands at approximately 66 MW.
 The contract for this expansion amounts to ISK 2.6 billion, with a total cost estimate of ISK 12 billion.
 The overall scope of the project closely resembles the recent expansion of the Reykjanesvirkjun power plant, which was commissioned earlier this year.
 It is anticipated that the project will employ approximately 100 individuals at its peak.

 Sunna Björg Helgadóttir, the manager of the technical department, provided insights into the project's progress, stating, “The first shovel for SVA7 was taken in December last year, and earthworks have already begun.
-They were completed in the spring months, and simultaneously, the project team has been actively engaged in procuring equipment with longer lead times, including a generator, cooling tower, condenser, transformers, and gas suction systems.
+They were completed in the spring months, and simultaneously, the project management team has been actively engaged in procuring equipment with longer lead times, including a generator, cooling tower, condenser, transformers, and gas suction systems.
 Concrete work on the new station building commenced in mid-September.”

 See also: European Renewable Energy Prices Witness Ongoing Decline, Stimulating Buyer Demand